Delete search term

 Results

-The results show that the use of translation tools and professional interpreters is strongly determined by their strengths and weaknesses.
+The results reveal that the use of translation tools and professional interpreters is strongly shaped by their respective strengths and weaknesses.

-Translation tools do not require planning and are practical for immediate use.
-However, the translation quality is not always reliable, and communication via a translation device, especially over longer periods of time or when dealing with more complex topics, is often perceived as strenuous and time-consuming.
-Strategies for optimizing language input, such as the use of standard language, and for ensuring understanding, such as asking questions, are essential for successful communication.
+Translation tools do not require any advance planning and are practical if a solution is required immediately.
+However, the translation quality is not always reliable.
+What is more, communicating through a translation device, especially over extended periods of time or when dealing with more complex topics, is often perceived as arduous and time-consuming.
+Strategies such as using standard language to optimise speech input and asking questions to ensure understanding are essential for successful communication.
 Translation devices are therefore particularly suitable for spontaneous interactions that cannot be planned and are not very complex.

-The biggest disadvantage of professional interpreters is experienced in the organization, as the demand is often difficult to predict.
-However, communication via a professional interpreter is often more differentiated and nuanced.
+The greatest disadvantage of professional interpreters lies in the organisational effort involved, as the need for them is often difficult to predict.
+However, communication via a professional interpreter is often more nuanced and differentiated.
 Accordingly, professional interpreters are mainly used for planned, lengthy conversations.

 Key data